 How to Make Lemonade concentrate

-- Add 4-5 cups sugar to the juice in a large pot.
-I actually used 6 cups the first time I made this and it was too sweet and I lost the tangy taste of the lemon.
-So I suggest adding 4 cups and tasting it then adding more if needed.
+- Add 4-5 cups of sugar* to the 10 cups of your freshly squeezed lemon juice in a large pot.
+I actually used 6 cups of sugar the first time I made this and it was too sweet and I lost the tangy taste of the lemon.
+So I suggest adding 4 cups of sugar and tasting it then adding more if needed.

 How to Can Lemonade Concentrate

-- Place jars with hot lemonade concentrate in the hot water bath canner.
-The goal is for the liquid in the can and the water in the canner to be of similar temperature.
+- Place jars with hot lemonade concentrate in the hot water bath canning pot.
+The goal is for the liquid in the can and the water in the canning pot to be of similar temperature.
 If the one is cold and one is hot it could break the glass.
 The cans need to be fully submerged giving at least an inch of water covering them.

 - Bring to a boil they may could take 20 minutes and boil for 10 minutes then turn off the heat and let sit for 5 minutes before taking them out.